 Two traditional holiday ingredients -- nuts and citrus -- are combined with a third: butter.
-A free-form dough wheel is then formed, scored, baked, and cut into generous wedges.
+Deliciously crumbly cookies are the result.

 - 1 1/2 cups hazelnuts (about 6 ounces), toasted, skins removed

 - 1 1/4 cups all-purpose flour, plus more for dusting